WulfForge/Cursor-FailSafe/MARKETPLACE_LISTING.md

 }
 ```

-## Important Notes
+## Important Limitations

-### What This Extension CANNOT Do:
-- Intercept AI requests in real-time
-- Validate AI responses as they're generated
+- **Cannot intercept, block, or modify AI responses in real-time**
+- **Cannot guarantee safety, quality, or performance**
+- **Cannot enforce accountability or provide immutable logs**
-- Block unsafe AI responses automatically
+- **Cannot automatically enforce or create failsafes**
-- Monitor AI model outputs directly
+- **Cannot monitor AI model outputs directly**
-- Provide real-time AI safety enforcement
+- **Cannot provide real-time AI safety enforcement**
+- **Can only validate and analyze after the fact**

-### What This Extension CAN Do:
+## What This Extension CAN Do

-- Validate existing chat content for hallucinations
+- Validate existing chat content for hallucinations and false claims (after the fact)
-- Check file references mentioned in chat
+- Check if code blocks are syntactically valid and not placeholders
-- Detect code quality issues in chat responses
+- Verify if files referenced in chat content exist in the workspace
-- Identify false claims about implementations
-- Provide post-processing validation with detailed reports
+- Heuristically check for the presence of claimed commands or implementations
+- Prompt the user to create new failsafes based on feedback or errors

 ## Use Cases